 Students graduating from the Environmental Policy track will be prepared to work in the organizations and institutions that are central to the natural resource and sustainability debates of today.
 These careers might include natural resources or environmental management with a government agency, sustainability planning for a corporation, or advocacy for a non-governmental organization.

 Examines concepts related to regulatory processes, bureaucratic institutions, and management of the environment and natural resources.
 Explores environmental laws at the federal and state level as well as how the processes and institutions at various levels of government help shape laws and their implementation.
 Focuses on policy tools including property rights, regulation, voluntary compliance, and market-based mechanisms.

 Students in this course will learn the concepts and analytical tools associated with understanding and facilitating individual or group decisions.
 The discussion and applications in this course will be tailored to environmental management, organizations, and discourses.
 Concepts from fields such as decision analysis, organizational behavior, environmental management, economics, and policy analysis will be used throughout this course to prepare students to work in the fields of environmental policy and management in various sectors.

 This course will incorporate a theoretical understanding of how policies are made, what decisions are enacted, and which actors seek to influence policy outcomes.
 Students in this class will assess frameworks for understanding policy formation and decision-making, and apply this understanding to cases of environmental and natural resource policy.

 An exploration of the impact of a variety of factors that may result in market failures, including public goods, externalities, information asymmetries and uncertainty, with a special focus on the environment and natural resources.
-Government policies as a mitigating policy tool for market failures is assessed.
+Government policies as mitigating policy tools for market failures are assessed.